muhduzairmf/jwt-secured-api/README.md

 JWT Secured API is a simple project created by me, dedicated for learning JWT or [JSON Web Tokens](https://jwt.io/) as a authentication and authorization process.

-In this project, I am using JWT with Express and Node.js, along with [express-validator](https://express-validator.github.io/docs/) as a validation input and [Prisma](https://www.prisma.io/) as a ORM to connect with [SQLite](https://sqlite.org/index.html) database.
+In this project, I am using JWT with Express and Node.js, along with [express-validator](https://express-validator.github.io/docs/) as a validation input and [Prisma](https://www.prisma.io/) as an ORM to connect with [SQLite](https://sqlite.org/index.html) database.

 To test this API locally, you need to have [Node.js](https://nodejs.org/en/) installed on your local machine.
 Then, kindly download the zip file of the source code.
 After extract the folder, open the terminal and type